What is violence, abuse and neglect?

 What are some of the key considerations when developing local telehealth protocols and guidance in the context of COVID-19?

-Local telehealth protocol guidance should adhere to the Agency for Clinical Innovation Telehealth in Practice Guide, remove any barriers to access, and account for and mitigate the heightened risks to privacy and the emotional, psychological, physical and cultural safety of clients, families and carers where telehealth services are proposed.
+Local telehealth protocol guidance should adhere to the Agency for Clinical Innovation Telehealth in Practice Guide and NSW Health’s VAN and telehealth guidance, remove any barriers to access, and account for and mitigate the heightened risks to privacy and the emotional, psychological, physical and cultural safety of clients, families and carers where telehealth services are proposed.
 Protocols should include consideration of, but not limited to:

 - Procedures to re-assess risks, and review and update safety plans to account for changes or potential changes related to COVID-19.